Stationary Distribution Convergence of the Offered Waiting Processes for GI/GI/1+GI Queues in Heavy Traffic: Introduction

+{A closely related paper is that of Huang and Gurvich \cite{HuangGurvich18}, which studies the Poisson arrival case (i.e., $M/GI/1+GI$ queue) and shows the associated Brownian model is accurate uniformly over a family of patience distributions and universally in the heavy-traffic regime.
+For instance, Section EC.3.1 therein corresponds to the critically loaded regime, as considered in this paper.
+Their approach is based on the generator comparison methodology, and owing to the Poisson arrivals, it is enough to consider a one-dimensional process with a simple generator, whereas with general arrival processes, one needs to consider a two-dimensional process (tracking, e.g., the residual arrival times) and correspondingly more complicated generator.}

 In comparison to results for many-server queues, the process-level convergence result for the $GI/GI/N+GI$ queue in the quality-and-efficiency-driven regime was established in \cite{MandelbaumMomcilovic2012} when the hazard rate is not scaled, and in \cite{ReedTezcan2012}, under the assumption of exponential service times, when the hazard rate is scaled.
-Neither paper establishes the convergence of the steady-state distributions.
+Neither paper establishes the convergence of the stationary distributions.
 That convergence is shown under the assumption that the abandonment distribution is exponential and the service time distribution is phase type in \cite{DaDiGa2014}.
 The question remains open for the fully general $GI/GI/N+GI$ setting.
+There has been some progress made in this direction in \cite{KR2012}, which establishes the convergence of the sequence of stationary distributions under fluid scaling in the aforementioned fully general $GI/GI/N+GI$ setting.

 The remainder of this paper is organized as follows.
-In Section \ref{subsection:modelassumption}, we set up the model assumptions and recall the known process-level convergence results for the $GI/GI/1+GI$ queue both when the hazard rate distribution is not scaled and when it is.
-In Section \ref{section:SSmoments}, we state our main result, that gives the convergence of the steady-state distribution of the offered waiting time process, and its moments.
-As a corollary to this result, we obtain the convergence of the steady-state abandonment probability and mean queue-length.
-Section \ref{section:UniformMoment} shows how to obtain bounds on the moments of the \black{scaled state process} that are uniform in the heavy traffic scaling parameter ($n$).
-We use those bounds in Section \ref{section:TheoremProof} to prove our main result.
+We conclude this section with a summary of our mathematical notation.
+In Section \ref{subsection:modelassumption}, we set up the model assumptions and recall the known process-level convergence results for the $GI/GI/1+GI$ queue.
+In Section \ref{section:SSmoments}, we state our main result, that gives the convergence of the stationary distribution of the offered waiting time process, and its moments. {To prove the main result, we first obtain bounds on the moments of the scaled state process that are uniform in the heavy traffic scaling parameter ($n$) in Section \ref{section:UniformMoment}.
+The proofs of lemmas in this section are technically involved, and are delayed to Section \ref{section:LemmaProof}.
+Lastly, we use uniform moment bounds established in Section \ref{section:UniformMoment} to prove our main result in Section \ref{section:TheoremProof}.}